Corona Residents Forced to Evacuate after Retaining Wall Collapses

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-“Residents were fortunate that no one was in the backyard,” Peterson says.
-[The damaged] house had a broken sliding door.”
+“Residents were fortunate that no one was in the backyard,” Peterson said. "(The damaged) house had a broken sliding door.”

-The falling of the retaining wall is making other residents nervous.
-One neighbor, who heard the wall crashing down in the early morning hours, says he’s in shock.
+The collapse of the retaining wall is making other residents nervous.
+One neighbor, who heard the wall crashing down in the early morning hours, described a harrowing morning.

 “It’s very nerve-wrecking and scary,” Nick Werschmidt describes.
 “Our wall had fallen in 2021 and damaged our neighbors below.
 Now our wall is the strongest in the neighborhood, but I feel so bad for the neighbors that this happened.”

-Werschmidt says he and his family are unable to sleep at night, worried that his replaced wall would become weak in the recent storms as well.
+Werschmidt said he and his family are unable to sleep at night, worried that his replaced wall would become weak in the recent storms, as well.

-“With all the rain, I’m not sure how it’s built, but it seems walls are very fragile.”
+“With all the rain, I’m not sure how it’s built, but it seems walls are very fragile," Werschmidt said.

 While city officials are continuing to investigate what caused the wall to collapse, they are assuming the heavy amount of rain in the recent weeks had something to do with it.